Every year, countless businesses transport their goods between the UK and France, and with good reason.

 With Calais being the most popular arrival port in France it has easy access to all areas of France including Paris, Lille, Lyon and Montpellier.

-Another popular ferry route from the UK to France is from Dover to Dunkirk.
+Another popular ferry route from the UK to France is from Dover to Dunkerque.

 Another popular freight route is the Eurotunnel train from Folkestone to Calais, which is great for van drivers who need to make an urgent delivery across the channel.
 With up to 6 trains per hour you can be in France in less than 90 minutes.